klauzero94/Minimal-API/README.md

 # Minimal-API
-A complete and functional Minimal API using .NET 6
+A complete, async and functional Minimal API using .NET 6 with complete jwt authentication, nosql database, distributed cache, and email sender.